77 scenarios.

-The scoring logic, where the Myers-Briggs framework actually comes from, and an honest look at what a personality test can and can't tell you.
+Where the Myers-Briggs framework comes from, what the research actually says, and an honest look at what a personality test can and can't tell you.

-Scenario-based questions sidestep this.
-When the question is "your colleague asks for honest feedback on a project you think has problems — what do you do?" you're not being asked to self-assess.
-You're responding to something concrete.
-The answer still reflects your personality, but it gets there without asking you to introspect accurately, which is a skill most people don't have reliable access to.
+Scenarios sidestep this.
+When you are placed inside a real situation, you are not being asked to self-assess.
+You are just responding to something in front of you.
+The answer still reflects who you are, but it gets there without asking you to describe yourself accurately - which is a skill most people do not have reliable access to.

-MBTI has been studied extensively, and the findings are mixed in ways that are worth being honest about.
-It's neither the rigorous science its proponents sometimes claim, nor the worthless pseudoscience its critics sometimes dismiss it as.
+MBTI has been studied extensively, and the findings are mixed - and worth being honest about.
+It is not the rigorous science its defenders sometimes claim, and it is not the worthless pseudoscience its critics sometimes call it.

 - The E/I dimension has strong overlap with the well-validated Extraversion dimension in the Big Five